kids-first/PacBio-HiFi-human-WGS-CWL/docs/SAMPLE_ANALYSIS_README.md

  ## Estimated Run Times

-We processed a 26.5 GB BAM file using the KFDRC PacBio HiFi WGS Variant Workflow with the default settings on the CAVATICA platform.
+We processed a 26.5 GB BAM file using the KFDRC PacBio HiFi WGS Variant Workflow with default settings on CAVATICA.
 Here are the details of the run:
 - Run Time: 12 hours, 49 minutes
 - Cost: $10.22